| | | | | | |

 These soya chunk kebabs taste best when served as a kabab roll with freshly made naan, crunchy green salad, and delicious sauces.

-Homemade vegan raita is always a classic, as is green coriander chutney, yogurt mint sauce, tzatziki (fusion is always delicious!), garlic mayonnaise, or sweet chilli sauce.
+Homemade vegan raita is always a classic, as is green coriander chutney, yoghurt mint sauce, tzatziki (fusion is always delicious!), garlic mayonnaise, or sweet chilli sauce.

 Alternatively, you can serve vegan seekh kebabs as an appetiser to an Indian feast, alongside other starters like Punjabi potato and pea samosa or gluten free onion bhajis.